Frequently Asked Questions (FAQs)

 QCEW data are available quarterly and annually (see release calendar),

-about six months after the end of the quarter.
+between five and six months after the end of the quarter.
 Each release includes monthly employment levels as well as quarterly

 establishment counts and quarterly wage information.